asouza/vaas/README.md

 		}

-For us this is big thing.
+For us this is the big thing of vaas.
 You can decide the way you configure your URL's protection.
-Static, Database Based or whatever you want.
-Just implement RulesConfiguration and this configuration is set.
+Static, database based or whatever you want.
+Just implement RulesConfiguration and this configuration will be used.

 # listening authentication and authorization events